eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 \note{Homework folders on GitHub should be Julia projects and thus contain a `Project.toml` file.
 The `Manifest.toml` file should be kept local.
 An automated way of doing so is to add it as entry to a `.gitignore` file in the root of your repo.
 Mac users may also add `.DS_Store` to their `.gitignore`.
 Codes could be placed in a `scripts/` folder.
 Output material to be displayed in the `README.md` could be placed in a `docs/` folder.}

 ### Feedback
 After submission deadline, you will find relevant scripts in a shared Polybox folder.
-Information on how to access it are available on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=18084).
-Personal feedback and points (not grades) for weekly homework will be shared individually among participants using a private file or folder on Polybox.
+Information on how to access it is available on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=18084).

+Personal feedback and points (not grades) for weekly homework exercises will be shared individually among participants using a private file or folder on Polybox.

 ## Evaluation
 Enrolled ETHZ students will have to hand in on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=18084) (& GitHub):